amarjotgill/origin-bound-cookies/draft-origin-bound-cookies-amarjotgill-protocol.md

 Below is the definition of the port attribute.

 {:quote}
-> A cookie's port.
-It is initially "unset" and is an integer type.
+> A cookie's port is either null or a 16-bit unsigned integer.
+It is initially null.

 Then add the concept of port matching which helps to simplify checking if a cookie would match a port value We can do that by adding a new section under [Section 5.3 of COOKIES](https://httpwg.org/http-extensions/draft-ietf-httpbis-layered-cookies.html#name-subcomponent-algorithms).